 Football is one of the most recognizable and dominant sports on the college scene, with TV appearances, huge stadiums and passionate fans.
 However, behind all the glamor of college football is the down-and-dirty hard work required to get to the spotlight.
 High school football players who want to make it to the next level must go through the football recruiting process.
-Everything you need to know about football recruiting.

 To get recruited for football, student-athletes not only have to be extremely talented football players with good academics, but they also have to understand how the football recruiting process works.
 From discovering which football colleges might be a good fit, to reaching out to coaches, creating a football recruiting video, attending camps and combines, and finding the best scholarship offer, this is a multi-year journey with many milestones along the way.
-Learn more about how to choose a football college and how the recruiting process works.

 While the football recruiting process can be daunting, we’ve created this football recruiting guide, which outlines the steps athletes and their families need to take to get recruited for football.
 Use this sport-specific information alongside our College Recruiting Guide, which outlines the whole recruiting process from start to Signing Day.
-Want to know more about Notre Dame football recruiting?
-Everything you need to know about college football recruiting

 Do you know when athletes should expect contact from college football coaches?
 The NCAA created its football recruiting rules and calendars to show when and how college coaches can reach out to college athletes.
 The rules are in place to protect elite athletes from receiving overwhelming amounts of communication from football coaches.
 But there are ways to start contacting coaches well before the rules allow them to reach out to you.
 We explain how that’s possible by going through the written—and unwritten—rules of the football recruiting rules and calendar.
-Everything you need to know about college football recruiting news.

 Ever wondered how big and tall the average college football player is?
 Have you considered where your athlete stacks up next to a D1 linebacker or quarterback?
 To find out the measurements for the average college football player by division, we went to the source: college football rosters.
 We pulled data from all NCAA, NAIA and NJCAA football teams’ rosters for the past five years.
 Then, we averaged all the heights and weights for each position at all division levels.
 Families can use this information to generally see what division levels might be a good fit based on their athlete’s size.